Keeps oil controlled and delivers a true matte finish without settling into pores, for even, long-lasting coverage.

 Matte That Still Looks Fresh: The “Thin Layers” Routine

-Start with skincare that is fully absorbed.
-Matte foundation clings to anything sitting on top of the skin.
-Give moisturizer a few minutes to sink in, then lightly press (do not rub) any extra slip off with a clean tissue.
-If you use sunscreen, let it set before foundation so you are not mixing layers into a paste.
+Start with skincare that has fully settled.
+Matte foundation tends to grab onto anything still sitting on the surface of the skin.
+Let moisturizer absorb for a few minutes, then gently press away excess slip if needed.
+If you wear sunscreen, give it time to set before applying foundation so the layers do not mix into a streaky or pasty base.

 💡 Editor’s Final Thoughts